The Jerusalem Post: JPost.com

 JPost.com was launched in December 1996.
 Its current version also contains an ePaper version of the daily newspaper, a range of magazines and other web versions of the Group's products.

 The site is an entity separate from the daily newspaper.
 While sharing reporters, it is managed by different teams.
 Its staff is based in Tel Aviv, while the newspaper offices are located in Jerusalem.

 The site contains archives that go back to 1989, and the default search on the site sends users to archive listings, powered by ProQuest, where articles can be purchased.
 Free blurbs of the article are available as well, and full articles are available when linked to directly from navigation within JPost.com or from a search engine.

 JPost.com includes the "Premium Zone", a pay-wall protected area, containing additional Jerusalem Post articles and special features.
 The site, which was given a graphic facelift in September 2014, recently relaunched its mobile and tablet applications, as well as its special edition for mobile viewing.

+Jerusalem Post Lite

+The Jerusalem Post Lite is an Israeli weekly easy-English newspaper/magazine for improving English.
+It was founded on 16 July 2009 by Jerusalem Post Group CEO Ronit Hassin Hochman.
+The weekly readership numbers are in the tens of thousands.
+It was created to answer an increasing demand in Israel for ESL (English as Second Language) studies on one's free time, as opposed to a school, university or other limited courses.

+The Jerusalem Post Lite has 32 pages, three of which are dedicated to advertisement.
+Readers receive a weekly newspaper format with various subjects, from hard news to light easy-reading articles.
+On each page there is a dictionary that translates specific words by context, and not literally, into Hebrew and into phonetic pronunciation.
+There are three levels of English in the Jerusalem Post Lite, and each article ranked in difficulty with one, two or three stars.
+On the last pages there are English exercises and crosswords.
+Content was initially taken from the Jerusalem Post daily newspaper.
+When Nimrod Ganzarski became editor-in-chief, he expanded the paper's scope to take from other Jerusalem Post Group publications as well as original material.